 Licensing staff document an attempt to inspect a licensed, certified, registered, or listed operation as follows:

 a.
-Complete CLASS Form 2936 Child-Care Facility Inspection, or write a letter documenting the attempted inspection and cite any observed deficiencies of Licensing statutes, administrative rules, or minimum standards, if appropriate.
+Complete CLASS Form 2936 Child-Care Facility Inspection, documenting the attempted inspection and cite any observed deficiencies of Licensing statutes, administrative rules, or minimum standards, if appropriate.

 b.
-If mailing the form or letter would not impede an ongoing investigation, Licensing staff:
+If mailing the form would not impede an ongoing investigation, Licensing staff:

-include in the form or letter:
+include in the form:

 • a request that the operation contact Licensing staff within 10 days of receiving the form or letter, and